 See additional details for Ink Business Preferred℠ Credit Card

 The information related to the British Airways Visa Signature® Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 Here is a list of oneworld and other BA partners that can be booked with Avios:

 |Region||Airline||Bookable on BA.com?|

 |Middle East||Royal Jordanian||Yes|

-|North America||Alaska Airlines||No, search on AA.com|
+|North America||Alaska Airlines||No, but can be booked via AA.com|

 |North America||American Airlines||Yes|